notevibes. SpeechGen.io Alternative · 2026 Review

 Is SpeechGen worth it in 2026?

 SpeechGen is worth it for a specific use case: converting large volumes of text into audio on a tight budget with irregular production needs.
-The pay-as-you-go model at $0.08/1,000 characters is genuinely affordable, and 2-million-character document support is rare.
-However, the voice quality trails modern AI platforms, the interface feels dated, and there are no emotion controls.
+The pay-as-you-go model — roughly €0.10 per 1,000 characters on Standard voices — is genuinely affordable, and 2-million-character document support is rare.
+However, quality varies with the credit tier you pay for, credits expire after a year of inactivity, and emotion control is limited to a few preset styles.
 For public-facing content where quality matters, Notevibes or similar premium platforms deliver a better listening experience for only modestly more money.